Geeksfino/ios-sandbox-sample/README.md

 - Sandbox sample app source (`Sources/`)
 - Prebuilt SDK binary (`Vendor/SandboxSDK.xcframework`) exposed via Swift Package Manager

+Documentation:

+- See `Vendor/SandboxSDK-Documentation.md` for the complete Swift API guide (staged with the XCFramework).

 Developers can build the sample app out-of-the-box and/or consume the SDK as an SPM dependency without checking out the sandbox source.

 ## Requirements